YaST

 YaST (Yet another Setup Tool) is a Linux operating system setup and configuration tool.

-YaST is featured in the openSUSE Linux distribution, as well as in SUSE's derived commercial distributions.
+YaST is featured in the openSUSE Linux distribution, as well as in SUSE's derived commercial distributions including SUSE Linux Enterprise.
 It is also part of the defunct United Linux.

 YaST features tools that can configure many aspects of the system.

 YaST was released first in April 1995.
 The first SuSE distribution that included YaST was released in May 1996.
 YaST was re-written in 1999 and included first in SuSE Linux 6.3 as only an installer.
 YaST2 was added to the desktop in SuSE Linux 6.4 and co-existed with YaST1 until YaST1's removal in SuSE Linux 8.0.

+YaST was deprecated starting with openSUSE Leap 16 with the Qt interface removed, however, the ncurses interface is still available to download and use.